Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 ### Building and Installing the `Polkadex` binary

->If you don't want to build the binary and just download it, use the following command.
+>If you don't want to build the binary and simply prefer to download it, use the following command.
 >`curl -o polkadex-node https://github.com/Polkadex-Substrate/Polkadex/releases/download/v0.4.0/polkadex-node`

 You will need to build the `Polkadex` binary from the [Polkadex-Substrate/Polkadex](https://github.com/Polkadex-Substrate/Polkadex) repository on GitHub using the source code available in the v0.4.0 release.